Kansas vs. Marquette College Basketball Predictions & Picks - November 21

 Kansas Performance Insights

-- Last season Kansas was 15th-best in the country in assists with 16.4 per game.
+- With 16.4 assists per game, Kansas was 15th-best in the country last season.

-- At 7.0 made 3-pointers per game and shooting 34.7% from beyond the arc last season, the Jayhawks were 219th and 151st in the country, respectively, in those categories.

 Marquette Performance Insights

-- Marquette allowed 70.3 points per game last year (184th-ranked in college basketball), but it really played well on offense, posting 79.3 points per contest (23rd-best).
+- Marquette allowed 70.3 points per game last year (184th-ranked in college basketball), but it really played well on offense, posting 79.3 points per game (23rd-best).

+- The Golden Eagles ranked 333rd in college basketball with 28.4 rebounds per game.
+Meanwhile, they ranked 281st with 32.6 rebounds allowed per contest.

+- With 17.3 dimes per game, Marquette ranked sixth-best in college basketball in the category.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.